What Is an Audio Engineer?

 What You Need to Know About This Music & Film-Industry Based Career

 Audio engineers use machinery and equipment to record, synchronize, mix, or reproduce music, voices, or sound effects.
 They work on the production of movies, music recordings, live shows, or video games.
 They sometimes work under the job titles "sound engineering technician" and "audio equipment technician."

-- According to the Bureau of Labor Statistics, as of May 2017, audio equipment technicians earned a median annual salary of $42,190.
+- According to the Bureau of Labor Statistics, audio equipment technicians earned a median annual salary of $42,190.
 Sound engineering technicians earned $55,810.

 - There were 134,300 sound engineering technicians and 72,740 audio equipment technicians employed in 2017